wilsonliaows/docs/connectors/jira/triggers.md

   </tbody>
 </table>

 Workato automatically fetches and expands all project parameters.
-For more information, check out the Jira Cloud REST API documentation on [resource expansion](https://developer.atlassian.com/cloud/jira/platform/rest/#expansion).
+Learn more about [Jira's resource expansion](https://developer.atlassian.com/cloud/jira/platform/rest/#expansion).

 ## New/updated comment (real-time)
 This trigger picks up comments as soon as they are created/updated.
 Only comments for which the linked Jira account has sufficient permissions will be retrieved.